 We have weekly Bible Studies in our members’ homes or apartments.
 These studies include time for fellowship, Bible study, singing, prayer, and lots of discussions that larger settings don’t offer.

 Spending time one on one with a fellow believer, opening our Bibles together and learning how to become more like Christ, is the most effective way to make a disciple.

 - Church planting

 In our case, we are trying to reach people from our culture who choose to live in a different culture.
-So we are really the best ones available to reach out to our fellow English-speakers.
-Many of them are really our fellow countrymen from North America.
+So we are the best ones available to reach out to our fellow English-speakers.
+Many of them are our fellow countrymen from North America.

 - Reproduction (or Multiplying)

 The Great Commission is about “disciplering”.
 That is a made-up word that means making disciples who make disciples.
 And that is one of our long-term goals.
-This will require many more Christians who are committed to evangelize, disciple, and yes, even send out missionaries.
+This will require many more Christians who are committed to evangelizing, disciple, and yes, even send out missionaries.
 We can send missionaries to other cities in Colombia and perhaps other countries.
 And we are working in many ways to get the word out about how others can join us in this work.